pts/movemetafs/README.txt

 can be used to add additional information (such as the story depicted on the media file or the story of the file creation itself).
 The description is not stored on the real filesytem, but in the MySQL database.
-The description can be read and written using the `user.description' POSIX extended attribute.
+The description can be read and written using the `mmfs.description' POSIX extended attribute.
 Each file has an empty description by default.
 The maximum description length is 65535 bytes (because setfattr(1) cannot pass longer POSIX extended attributes to FUSE Perl scripts -- the limit on the